Sharing Circle

 - each person has X time to be in the middle of circle

 Some people may want the facilitator to not ask them to move in the middle and other may not.
 I was in a circle that required the person in the middle to move physically.
 I didn’t feel fully comfortable.
-It was I constantly being judged if I was moving enough.
-I like the if I am breathing, I am expressing.
-Others may want the facilitator monitor that they are moving a little bit or in a particular way.
+It was like I constantly being judged if I was moving enough.
+Therefor, I could not experience being seen or heard.

 Some people may want the facilitator to ask questions allot.
 Others may want the facilitator to wait until they stop talking.
 Both ways are fine.
-The facilitator and Expresser having shared agreement is critical.
+It is critical that the facilitator and Expresser have shared agreement.

 The Witness role can be effective because sometimes one of the deepest Human desires is to be seen and heard.
-This is where learning to be in the moment, now,with the person is critical.
+This is where learning to be in the moment, in the now, with a person is critical.
 This is a skill that can be intentionally developed.
 At bottom of page is ways to develop to be present in the now.

 When in the Witness role, I want to feel/experience enough of the person’s experience to understand, bringing heart and mind together.
 I want to maintain the distinction between me and the other.